Which Is Better for Your Retirement: 403b vs 401k?

 There are a number of different retirement accounts to choose from but assuming you’re not self-employed, you likely have as your main retirement account either a 401(k) or 403(b).
 First, let’s look at how each plan works.

 The 401(k) is a retirement plan offered mostly by for-profit companies to assist employees in saving for retirement.
 Decades ago companies offered their employees a pension but in 1978, Congress passed the Revenue Act of 1978.
 That’s when Section 401(k) of the tax code was born.
-By 1983, nearly half of all large companies offered a 401(k) and today, there is more than $4.8 trillion invested into 401(k) plans.
+By 1981, nearly half of all large companies offered a 401(k) or were considering it, and as of 2020, there is more than $5.6 trillion invested into 401(k) plans.

 A 401(k) is a what is called a Qualified plan in IRS lingo.
 Your company gets a tax benefit for contributing money to the account on your behalf and you can contribute part of your paycheck to the plan before the IRS taxes the funds.

 But let’s not forget the rules.
-Qualified plans allow contributions of up to $18,500 in 2018, you can’t withdrawal money out of most 401(k) plans until you reach age 59 ½ or meet certain IRS conditions, and you have to begin taking withdrawals by age 70 ½.
+Qualified plans allow contributions of up to $19,500 in 2020, you can’t withdrawal money out of most 401(k) plans until you reach age 59 ½ or meet certain IRS conditions, and you have to begin taking withdrawals by age 72, or 70 ½ if you reached that age before January 1, 2020.
 (Roth 401(k) plans have different rules.)

 401(k) and other company-sponsored retirement plans also limit the amount of investing choices you have.
 Unlike an IRA where you can choose between most types of traditional investing products, a 401(k) may only have 20-25 choices.
 The big killer of retirement plan balances are fund fees.
 Depending on the quality of the plan, you may be stuck with less than ideal options from a fee perspective.